Skip to contents

 aae.pop has pre-defined functions for two common forms of density dependence: the Ricker model and the Beverton-Holt model.
 The Ricker model assumes that mortality rates of new individuals are proportional to adult population size due to scramble competition (equal division of resources).
 The Beverton-Holt model assumes that mortality rates of new individuals are linearly dependent on the number of individuals due to contest competition (unequal division of resources).
 Importantly, the Ricker model is overcompensatory, which means it can increase mortality rates to the point of complete mortality.
 This does not occur under the Beverton-Holt model.

-In aae.pop, both models are specified with one parameter, k, that represents the carrying capacity of the population.
+In aae.pop, both models are specified with two parameters: k, that represents the carrying capacity of the population; and theta, which represents the strength of density dependence. theta re-scales population sizes, so is mathematically equivalent to adjusting k (e.g., theta = 0.5; k = k and theta = 1; k = 2 * k will give the same outcome).
 Both functions include one extra argument, exclude, which allows estimates of carrying capacity to be defined for a subset of population classes (e.g., adult abundances only).
 A Ricker model can be specified as follows:

 # specify a Ricker model for density dependence